Skagit River Raw Water

 Project Summary

-The city of Anacortes is a major provider of water in the region supplying water to 60,000 people, including those in Anacortes, the town of La Conner, two refineries in Skagit County, the Swinomish Indian Tribal Community, the city of Oak Harbor, and the Naval Air Station on Whidbey Island.
-The new pipeline will serve as a backup in case the city’s old raw water line — which was built in 1970 — breaks or needs maintenance and the new clearwell provides additional storage capacity.
-The project also benefits the Skagit PUD, which receives water from Anacortes through intertie connections to supplement its water system during drought conditions.
+The city of Anacortes provides significant water to the region, supplying water to residents of Anacortes and La Conner, two refineries in Skagit County, the Swinomish Indian Tribal Community, the city of Oak Harbor, and the Naval Air Station on Whidbey Island.
+The project also benefits the Skagit PUD, who receives water from Anacortes through intertie connections to supplement their water system during drought conditions.